 Extraordinary Circumstances Are Not Covered

 It is important to remember that, according to the regulation, you cannot claim compensation in case of extraordinary circumstances.
 These are the conditions/events that are outside the airline’s control.
+Compensation is only due when the delay is within the airline’s control.
 Here are the examples of extraordinary circumstances:

 How to Claim Flight Delay Compensation